Tree Hill Collective in the Studio

 What are you clinging to today?
 Victory is here!

-I love this quote I came across at Suburban Stereotype
+I love this quote I came across by Mandy at sheheard.org

 "At the end of my life, I want it to be said that I fought with my hand frozen to the sword"